Generic Name: Diazepam

-Valium, known as diazepam in its generic form, is a benzodiazepine primarily used for short-term relief from symptoms of anxiety disorders in children older than six months, adolescents, and adults.
+Valium (Generic Name: diazepam) is a benzodiazepine primarily used for short-term relief from symptoms of anxiety disorders in children older than six months, adolescents, and adults.
 It may help relieve excessive worry, shortness of breath or heavy perspiration, feelings of edginess, and difficulty sleeping due to anxiety.

 Valium can also be used to treat alcohol withdrawal, seizures, muscle spasms, or as a relaxing agent before medical procedures.

 Before starting or refilling a diazepam prescription, read the medication guide included with your pills, as it may be updated with new information.

 This guide should not replace a conversation with your doctor, who has a holistic view of your or your child’s medical history, other diagnoses, and other prescriptions.
 If you have questions, ask your doctor or pharmacist before you begin taking the medication.

 Dosage for Valium

 As with all medications, follow your Valium prescription instructions exactly.
 It is available in two formulations: